 In Part 1 of this series, we took a deep dive into the research and discussed how and why fasting may affect women differently than men.
-(If you haven't read Part 1 yet, you'll definitely want to check it out before reading the rest of this article!)

 The keyword here is 'may'...

 Because of the lack of quality, comprehensive studies done on fasting in females, there's no clear consensus on whether it's 'good' or 'bad' for women.

 And while many health experts will have you believe it's one way or the other—that fasting is the absolute holy grail for health, OR it's just a form of orthorexia—we're inclined to believe it's somewhere in the middle for most individuals.

 Some women thrive on regular and consistent fasting practices...